MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 *transform.py - transforms data into star schema, setups the time table data*

-- Include this thinking for the project writeup:

 ## Project Writeup

 Tools and Technology

 python - I chose straight python for my pre-processing as I prefer working in a local environment, and wanted to implement a python data processing package from scratch.
 The dataset was getting to the point where a distributed computing envrionment would be neccessary, but in the end, a single computer setup sufficed.

-redshift - I chose redshift as the datastore for this project as i designed a relational data model with flexibility to handle a range of analytical queries.
+redshift - I chose redshift as the datastore for this project as i needed a relational data store to have the flexibility to handle a range of analytical queries.

 # TODO: Propose how often the data should be updated and why.